 Staff wellbeing report

-If you’re interested in reading more results, our new staff wellbeing report distils the anonymous results from aggregated data from Staff Pulse surveys to demonstrate how staff are feeling and how this can impact your school.
+If you’re interested in reading more, we’ve published our new staff wellbeing report.
+It distils the anonymous results from aggregated data from Staff Pulse surveys to demonstrate how staff are feeling and how this can impact your school.

-Understand how your staff are feeing with Staff Pulse
+Understand what support your staff need with Staff Pulse

 Through anonymous surveys, Staff Pulse gives your school community a voice.
-Collect feedback, build an action plan and measure results to improve staff wellbeing along with your school’s performance, retention and ethos.
+Collect feedback, build an action plan and measure results to improve your school’s performance, retention and ethos.

 * Tes Staff Pulse data: correct October 2020.